 I’ve been looking for a good recipe for a homemade pizza crust for a long time.
 But I’m definitely a thin crust kinda gal and so many recipes I tried were just too thick and doughy for my taste.
-Finally I stumbled across a recipe at the Tammy’s Recipes website for a Thin Crust Chicken Bacon Artichoke Pizza.
-I wasn’t that interested in doing the fancy stuff with artichokes, but I was very interested in the thin crust part of the recipe.
+Finally I stumbled across a recipe for a Thin Crust Chicken Bacon Artichoke Pizza and although I wasn’t that interested in doing the fancy stuff with artichokes, I was very interested in the thin crust part of the recipe.
 Could it be I had finally found what I’d been searching for?

 I’ve made this crust several times now and it does indeed make a very nice thin crust.
 I noticed this week for the first time that the original recipe said to put it in a 16″ pan.
 I think it’s thin enough in the 12″ pan I’ve been using, but apparently you can take it one step further if you want it really thin.